Poorvi1410/PowerBI/README.md

     *   Created a Matrix/Table ('Property by Key Metrics') to display detailed performance data for each hotel property.
     *   Added a Bar Chart to analyze 'Realisation % & ADR by Platform', showing how different booking platforms perform.
     *   Arranged visuals logically on the canvas, adding titles and formatting for clarity.
 Used shapes and text boxes for titles (e.g., "AtliQ Hospitality Dashboard") and sectioning if needed.
--   **Step 6: Publishing:** Published the completed report from Power BI Desktop to Power BI Service for sharing and collaboration with stakeholders.

 # Data Model Snapshot (Star Schema)